DC Water Issues Precautionary Boil Water Advisory for Upper Northwest Neighborhoods

 The symptoms above are not only caused by microbes in drinking water.
 If you experience any of these symptoms and they persist, you may want to seek medical advice.
 People at increased risk should seek advice about drinking water from their health care providers.

-We have no information the water was contaminated by this incident, but we issue this advisory as a precaution while we test the water.
+We have no information that the water was contaminated by this incident but issue this advisory as a precaution while we test the water.
 DC Water will collect samples in the impacted area.
-The advisory will be lifted when tests on two consecutive days show no coliform bacteria are present and all customers can continue normal water use, which we anticipate will be late Friday, June 13, at the earliest.
+The advisory will be lifted when tests on two consecutive days show no bacteria are present, and all customers can continue normal water use, which we anticipate will be on Sunday, June 7, 2026, at the earliest.

 Customers with questions can contact DC Water Customer Service at (202) 354-3600 (Monday-Friday, 8 a.m. to 5 p.m.) or the 24-Hour Command Center at 202-612-3400.